solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 ...but you have no idea why you would pick one over another.
 Well, I tried them all out to see what works and what doesn't.
 Follow along to see what might suit your use case the best.
-In this blog post we will replicate close to 1:1 copies of scripts and Makefiles used as project interfaces to see a side-by-side comparison.
+In this blog post we will replicate close to 1:1 copies of scripts and Makefiles used as a build system to see a side-by-side comparison.
 This means it will be a bit lengthy and contain a decent bit of code (about 2500 of the 5000 or so words), so strap in!